Frefreak/dotfiles/README.md

-# vim_config
+# configs
-All my vim config stuffs.
+Initially I only added my vim config files, then I found the necessity to upload some of my other configs, hence this repo.